Family tent campers do not encounter high winds, unless they ignore weather forecasts.

-To increase confidence in camping and the outdoors, however, a bit of knowledge of high winds and of when and how to act is useful.
+However, to increase confidence in camping and in being in the outdoors, a bit of knowledge about high winds and about when and how to act can be very useful.

 Strong to severe.

-Be mindful and be flexible.
-Keep your camping trips successful and enjoyable.
+Be mindful and be flexible to keep camping trips successful and enjoyable.

-Suitable tents for experienced tent campers: Tents for these winds tend to be either too small, expensive, bulky or heavy to suit most families.
+Tents for 30 to 60 mph winds tend to be either too small, too expensive, too bulky or too heavy to suit most family campers.

-Families will find that neither a sheltered nor an exposed campsite will be suitable in these winds.
+Families will find that neither a sheltered nor an exposed campsite will be suitable for tent camping in these winds.

-In a sheltered (forested) site, trees will block much of the wind, but tents will be exposed to a significant threat from falling branches and falling trees.
+At a forested site, trees will block much of the wind, but tents will be exposed to a significant threat from falling branches or worse from falling trees.

 Trees will be in full motion and will provide an ominous backdrop to a forested campsite.

-In an exposed campsite, family tents should be safe from falling branches, but most likely exposed to too much wind to stand or to provide safe shelter.
+At an exposed campsite, family tents should be safe from falling branches, but will likely be exposed to too much wind to stand or to provide safe shelter.

-Tip: If your tent is exposed to these winds due to a passing storm, try to park your vehicle directly upwind of the tent to block the brunt of the wind.
+Campers whose tent is exposed to these winds due to a passing storm can park their vehicle directly upwind of the tent to block the brunt of the wind.

 Wind gusts become very significant in this range.
 Hikers can be knocked down.

-Shelter tip: Vehicles can provide shelter from these winds.
-Glass should protect you against these winds, but watch for debris in the air.
+Vehicles can provide shelter from these winds.
+Vehicle glass should protect campers against these winds, but watch for debris in the air.

 Park the vehicle away from trees.

-These winds can especially destabilize trailers towed behind vehicles.
+These winds can especially destabilize trailers towed behind cars.

 Boaters are also required to get out of the water in these winds.

-The NWS issues severe weather advisories as well as severe thunderstorm warnings for these winds.
+The NWS (National Weather Service) issues severe weather advisories as well as severe thunderstorm warnings for 60 mph and above winds.

-This wind speed is also an approximate threshold for a weak tornado or hurricane.
+60 mph is also an approximate threshold for a weak tornado or for a hurricane.

-Compared to 7.5 mph, at 60 mph, the wind force is over 60 times as great.
+Compared to the 7.5 mph baseline for light winds, at 60 mph the wind force is over 60 times as strong.

 Severe to extreme.

-60 to 120 mph winds are caused by a very strong low pressure system, supercell, straight line winds, weak tornado, severe storm cells, severe thunderstorm, weak hurricane making landfall.
+60 to 120 mph winds are caused by a very strong low pressure system, supercell, straight line winds, weak tornado, severe storm cells, severe thunderstorm or a weak hurricane making landfall.

-Tree failure: Substantial.
+Substantial.
 Toppled individual trees to large blowdowns of forest canopy.
 These winds are beyond the limits of many trees.

-Structure damage: Parked trailers, mobile homes, and other buildings without foundations are often blown over or destroyed in these winds.
-Buildings with foundations mainly suffer roof damage.
+Parked trailers, mobile homes, out buildings and other structures without foundations are usually blown over or destroyed in these winds.
+Buildings with strong foundations suffer mainly roof damage.

-Tornado: Roughly 80% of tornados fall within these wind speeds and are designated as weak tornados, which usually last up to several minutes.
+Roughly 80% of tornados fall within these wind speeds and are designated as weak tornados, which are usually on the ground for up to several minutes.

-Shelter tips: Campgrounds are designed for camping and have a limited number of buildings on foundations that can protect against severe winds and light projectiles, but not necessarily from falling trees.
+Campgrounds are designed for camping and have a limited number of buildings on foundations that can protect against severe winds and light projectiles, but not necessarily from falling trees.

-When entering a developed campground, tent campers should note the location of the emergency shelter, which is usually posted at the entrance to the campsite section of the campground or at the park office.
-The emergency shelter should be your first choice of shelter.
+When entering a developed campground, tent campers should note the location of the emergency shelter, which is usually posted at the entrance to the campsites or at the park office.
+The emergency shelter should be the first choice of shelter.

-If the toilet and shower block is built from concrete blocks and mortar, it should provide shelter against these winds, but again not necessarily from falling trees.
+If the toilet and shower block is built from concrete blocks and mortar, it should also provide shelter against these winds, but again not necessarily from falling trees.